 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.

-Further, you have five years to complete your degree requirements.
-The five-year timeline begins at the end of the term in which you complete any three degree applicable courses, regardless of whether or not you have been admitted to a degree program.
+Further, you have 5 years to complete your degree requirements.
+The 5-year timeline begins at the end of the term in which you complete any three degree applicable courses, regardless of whether or not you have been admitted to a degree program.

-Potential degree candidates must plan accordingly and submit timely applications to comply with the five-year course expiration policy or they risk losing degree credit for completed course work.
+Potential degree candidates must plan accordingly and submit timely applications to comply with the 5-year course expiration policy or they risk losing degree credit for completed course work.